6 Common Air Conditioner Smells Answered and How to Fix the Problem

 3. Air Conditioner Smells Musty

-People who call us about this problem often share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
-Also known as dirty sock syndrome, this smell is typically linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in areas where you turn on heating at night and during the morning before switching to cooling during the afternoon.
+Individuals who contact us about this issue often mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also referred to as dirty sock syndrome, this smell is frequently caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Condensation can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in locations where you turn on heating at night and during the morning before transitioning to cooling during the afternoon.

-The best way to prevent dirty sock syndrome is to regularly get a new air filter and schedule routine air conditioning maintenance with Phelps Heating & Cooling.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also create noxious odors.
+The best way to prevent dirty sock syndrome is to regularly change your air filter and schedule annual air conditioning maintenance with Phelps Heating & Cooling, Inc..
+We’ll keep the evaporator coil clean and the drainage system unclogged, as standing water can also lead to noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it might be caused by several problems, including:
+If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it could be the result of several issues, including:

 • Moldy air conditioner or ductwork

-Inspect your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the problem, call Phelps Heating & Cooling at 270-358-3167.
+Examine your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t fix the issue, contact Phelps Heating & Cooling, Inc. at 270-358-3167.

 5. Air Conditioner Smells Like Burning Plastic